contrerasbolton/MC-FDMLRP-DC/README.md

-# MC-FDMLRP-DC
+# LoRP-FDM-DCD
-An heuristic for the maximum covering location-routing problem with fixed destination multi-depot and distance constrained drones
+A mixed-integer linear programming model and a matheuristic for the location-or-routing problem with fixed destination multi-depot and distance constrained drones